How to Set up a Grocery Store Dramatic Play Area

 - a place to store food – shelves or tables

 Why do you go to a grocery store?
 To get food, of course.
-So….you’re going to need some food.
+So, one of the key components of these dramatic play theme is food props.
 Here are some creative ways to stock your play store with food items for your kids to sell.

 Where to Find Food